-Electricity is a wonderful resource that powers our daily lives; but the power of electricity must also be respected.
+Electricity is a valuable resource that powers our daily lives, but the power of electricity must be respected.

 To help ensure your safety, DP&L employees work closely with local police and fire departments.
 Follow these tips to keep you and your family safe.

 Never touch a power line.

 If you see a fallen or sagging power line, or a line that is in contact with tree branches or other foliage, assume it is live and dangerous.

 Report fallen wires to DP&L by calling 877-468-8243.
 If there is a life-threatening emergency, call 911 immediately.

 If there is a fire, get to a safe place and call 911.
 The fire department will respond to the emergency and contact DP&L, if necessary.

 Never climb poles, transmission towers or trees near power lines.

 Keep structures and equipment away from power lines.

 Installing an antenna or working with a ladder?